ibm-apiconnect/backstage/README.md

 ## Support

 Support is available for customers with a valid IBM API Connect entitlement - simply raise an IBM support case as normal.
-Note that this will only provide support for the APIC plugin itself, not the backstage server instance.
+Note that this will only provide support for the APIC plugin itself, not the backstage (or Redhat DevHub) server instance.

 ### References